dennysgithub/graceful-sun/content/kort-om-mig.md

 ***

-**John Doe** is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.

-His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2019.

-> The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>
+> The world always seems brighter when you’ve just made something that wasn’t there before.
+Neil Gaiman

-As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
-He lives in Stockholm with his beautiful wife and two boys.

-*Thank You for reading!*
+**